 The first time the tool is run a configuration wizard will take you through the setup.
 In subsequent sessions of the application the tool will recognize that the wizard has been run before and open the existing configuration.

-A System Preference panel can be opened from under the 'Views' menu.
+A System Properties panel can be opened from under the 'Views' menu.

-Within the preferences are a number of options, including the default folder where flat files will be searched for, and the number of log files that will be kept before they are purged.
+Within the properties are a number of options, including the default folder where flat files will be searched for, and the number of log files that will be kept before they are purged.